Variable star: Giants and supergiants

 While classed as eruptive variables, these stars do not undergo periodic increases in brightness.
-Instead they spend most of their time at maximum brightness, but at irregular intervals they suddenly fade by 1–9 magnitudes (2.5 to 4000 times dimmer) before recovering to their initial brightness over months to years.
-Most are classified as yellow supergiants by luminosity, although they are actually post-AGB stars, but there are both red and blue giant R CrB stars.
+Instead they spend most of their time undergoing small amplitude, semi-regular changes in luminosity, probably due to pulsations.
+At irregular intervals, they suddenly decline by 1–9 magnitudes (2.5 to 4000 times dimmer) before recovering to their initial brightness over months to years.
+They are carbon dust-producing stars belonging to a category of carbon-rich, hydrogen deficient supergiants.
 R Coronae Borealis (R CrB) is the prototype star.
-DY Persei variables are a subclass of R CrB variables that have a periodic variability in addition to their eruptions.
+This dust production is the cause of the large declines in brightness.
+Two scenarios have been proposed for the formation of an R CrB star: either the merger of a carbon-oxygen white dwarf with a helium white dwarf, or the central stellar remnant from a planetary nebula undergoes helium flash, becoming a supergiant.